lhbikos/ReC_Psychometrics/docs/15-Simulations.md

   - When I hear people telling racist jokes and using negative racial stereotypes, I usually confront them (Advoc1)
   - I actively seek to understand how I participate in both intentional and unintentional racism (Advoc2)
   - I actively seek to educate myself about the experience of racism (Advoc3)
-  - I interrupt racist conversations and jokes when I head my friends talking that way (Advoc4)
+  - I interrupt racist conversations and jokes when I heard my friends talking that way (Advoc4)
   - I have challenged acts of racism that I have witnessed in my workplace or at school (Advoc5)
-  - I make it a point to educate myself about the experience of historically oppressed groups in the US (e.g. slavery, internment of Japanese, American Indians and the trail of tears etc.) (Advoc6)
+  - I make it a point to educate myself about the experience of historically oppressed groups in the US (e.g. slavery, internment of Japanese, American Indians, and the trail of tears etc.) (Advoc6)
   - I often speak to my friends about the problem of racism in the US, and what we can do about it (Advoc7)
   - I do not like to talk about racism in public (Advoc8) NEEDS REVERSING
   - I interrupt racist conversations and jokes when I hear them in my family (Advoc9)